haydenrou/dotfiles/README.md

 - Check `:checkhealth` to ensure all plugins are working correctly.
 - Use `:map` or `:verbose map <leader>nn` (for instance) to check keybinds are being set correctly.
 - `:lua print(vim.inspect(vim.lsp.buf_get_clients()[1].resolved_capabilities))` to see what the LSP can do
+- If seeing errors using flags such as `error parsing flag -E` - remember that this could be because it's aliased.
+In the instance of `grep`, you may need to use `/usr/bin/grep` to use grep intead of `rg`
+- When starting `yabai`, you may need to run `yabai --start-service` instead of `brew services start yabai` per [this issue](https://github.com/koekeishiya/yabai/issues/1738#issuecomment-1541596750)

 ## Contribution: